Man is charged with cheating Home Depot stores out of $300,000 with door-return scam

 If the return was denied, he would take the doors without paying and return them at another store, prosecutors said.

-Home Deport stores in Rhode Island, Connecticut, Massachusetts, Maine, Maryland, Pennsylvania, New York, and New Jersey were involved.
+Home Depot stores in Rhode Island, Connecticut, Massachusetts, Maine, Maryland, Pennsylvania, New York, and New Jersey were involved.
 The defendant was given about 370 fraudulent store credits between June 2021 and February 2022, prosecutors said.